 Directed by Brendan Muldowney, Pilgrimage is a medieval drama set in Ireland in 1209.
 A group of monks set out on a pilgrimage across an Ireland that is in grip of tribal warfare and suffering the expansion of Norman invaders.
 Escorting a holy relic to Rome, the group's progress is seen through the eyes of a young novice and a mute lay-brother with a violent past.

 The cast features Tom Holland (Spider Man) as a novice monk and Richard Armitage (The Hobbit) as a knight.
 Irish actors include John Lynch, Hugh O’Conor and Ruaidhri Conroy.
-Pilgrimage received Single Project Development Funding for Savage Production films.
+Pilgrimage received Single Project Development Funding for Savage Productions.
 The film will feature alongside Irish MEDIA funded documentary, The Farthest, at Tribeca Film Festival Viewpoint category.

 the secret scripture film